awslabs/yesiscan/README.md

 This will overwrite whatever file contents are already there, so please use carefully.
 If you specify `-` as the file path, the stdout will be used.
 This will also cause the quiet flag to be enabled.

+#### --output-template

+When run with `--output-template <path>` the scan results will be saved to a file.
+This will overwrite whatever file contents are already there, so please use carefully.
+If you specify `-` as the file path, the stdout will be used.
+This will also cause the quiet flag to be enabled.
+This option is identical to the --output-path option, except that it accepts named format strings.
+Each named format string must be surrounded by curly braces.
+Certain dangerous values will be stripped from the output template, so don't try and be malicious or strange.
+The list of valid format string names are as follows.
+* "date": Returns the RFC3339 date with colons changed to dashes.

 #### --output-s3bucket